ab2005/Belka/README.md

-Camera raw image processing pipeline
+Camera sensor raw image processing pipeline
 ====================================

 This project is a C++/OpenCL implementation of the camera ISP: